 - Doctor Who:

-- "The Unquiet Dead" had recently deceased corpses being inhabited by the Gelth, gaseous aliens who had lost their corporal forms.
-It gave the impression of ghosts possessing corpses to rise as zombies.
-While the Gelth initially feigned victimhood to invoke sympathy in the Doctor, they're later revealed to be malicious, as they desire all living humans to be dead so they can inhabit their bodies too.
+- "The Unquiet Dead" has recently deceased corpses being inhabited by the Gelth, gaseous aliens who have lost their corporal forms.
+It gives the impression of ghosts possessing corpses to rise as zombies.
+While the Gelth initially feign victimhood to invoke sympathy in the Doctor, they're later revealed to be malicious, as they desire all living humans to be dead so they can inhabit their bodies too.

-- Kolchak: The Night Stalker.
-In the episode "Demon in Lace", a succubus can possess the bodies of recently dead women.
-It lures men into romantic situations and then changes the body to a horrifying appearance, scaring the man to death.
+- In the Kolchak: The Night Stalker episode "Demon in Lace", a succubus possesses the bodies of recently dead women to lure men into romantic situations and then changes the body to a horrifying appearance, scaring the man to death.

 - In the universe of Lucifer (2016), it's possible for the denizens of Hell to escape by possessing the body of someone who recently died.

-- Star Trek: The Original Series episode "Wolf in the Fold".
-A non-corporeal alien being is capable of possessing the bodies of living human beings.
-During the episode, Captain Kirk hits the body it's possessing and kills it.
-The being flees the dead body.
+- The Star Trek: The Original Series episode "Wolf in the Fold" involves a non-corporeal alien being capable of possessing the bodies of living human beings.
+During the episode, Captain Kirk hits the body it's possessing and kills it, forcing the entity to flee the dead body.
 Later on, with no other options, the being possesses the dead body again and makes it walk around.

-- In the Star Trek: The Next Generation episode "Sub Rosa", the disembodied spirit that has been altering Beverly's mental state to try and get her to sleep with him decides to jump into Bev's dead grandmother's body and use it to try and attack the crew stopping him.
+- In the Star Trek: The Next Generation episode "Sub Rosa", the disembodied spirit who has been altering Beverly's mental state to try and get her to sleep with him decides to jump into Bev's dead grandmother's body and uses it to try and attack the crew stopping him.